junisabot/dqn-banana-hunting/report.md

 ### Futuee Work

-1. Try other model such as TRPO to compare the results between each other.
-2. To make this repo into a general solution for any environment.
+1. Try out with DDPG model to see if it could converge faster.